Diabetes: the inexpensive condiment that lowers blood sugar levels in a matter of days

 Besides, the cinnamon also showed benefits for Health of those people who manifest worrying triglyceride and bad cholesterol levels, significantly reducing up to 25% in the same period of time mentioned above.

 The scientific explanation for the relationship between cinnamon and diabetes It is due to the chromium concentrations in the spice that enhance the effects of insulin.
-Polyphenolic qualities can also provide other benefits, acting as a buffer against free radicals in the blood, benefiting the Health of the person who ingests it.
+Also the polyphenolic qualities can provide other benefits, acting as a buffer against free radicals in the blood, benefiting the Health of the person who ingests it.

 .